 The CBA adheres to federal and provincial lobbyist registration rules and requirements.

 The Canadian Bankers Association is also active in promoting the Canadian banking system internationally and is a member of the International Banking Federation (IBFed) and the Union bancaire francophone (UBF).
-In fact, for seven consecutive years the World Economic Forum has ranked Canada’s banking system as the world’s soundest.
+In fact, for eight consecutive years the World Economic Forum has ranked Canada’s banking system as the world’s soundest.

 The following are further sources of information about the history of the Canadian Bankers Association and of the banking industry in Canada: